NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/3-MQTT.md

 # KV6006 practical session - 3 - MQTT

 Arguably, the core of Internet of Things systems is the message-passing protocol MQTT.
-The letters used to stand for something like 'Messasge Queue Telemetry Transport' but there was never really a 'queue'.
+The letters used to stand for something like 'Message Queue Telemetry Transport' but there was never really a 'queue'.
 Officially it's no longer even pretending to be an acronym.

 ## Topics and Payloads

-An MQTT message originates from a data source, which publishes it to a 'broker' – server – which retransmits the message to anything that's subscribed to listen to it.
+An MQTT message originates from a data source, which publishes it to a 'broker' – server – which in turn retransmits the message to anything that's subscribed to listen to it.
 Messages are sent on specific 'topics', which are named like:

 > `/Northumbria/City_Campus/Ellison_Building/E_Block/305`